zaphpa/zaphpa/index.md

   <h2>Created to make REST in PHP easy.</h2>

    <p>Zaphpa, pronounced as the last name of Frank Zappa, is a routing microkernel inspired by
-   [Sinatra.rb](http://www.sinatrarb.com/), and implemented in PHP (hence the extra geeky "h" in the name creating the sub-pattern of "php").</p>
+   <a href="http://www.sinatrarb.com/">Sinatra.rb</a>, and implemented in PHP (hence the extra geeky "h"
+   in the name creating the sub-pattern of: "php").</p>

 	 <p>Zaphpa is a lightweight library that excels at single purpose: free API developers from
 	 the boilerplate of handling HTTP requests and implementing REST.</p>